maunderb/Betting-Strategy/README.txt

 FASTCODES:
-To just see the estimated parameters from Model 1 and Model 2 and/or make use of the prob,probsc,prob2.5 or STRATEGY functions please see "FASTCODES.R" and follow the instructions provided.
+To just see the estimated parameters from Model 1 and Model 2 and/or make use of the prob,probsc,prob2.5 or STRATEGY1 functions please see "FASTCODES.R" and follow the instructions provided.

 CODES:
 To follow the derivation of the estimation of parameters and